sugarete/FlutterRecipesApp/README.md

 <img src="https://github.com/sugarete/recipe/assets/95682937/42eabe25-e4f8-43cd-b933-d7e635eb7aa2" width="250" height="550">
 <img src="https://github.com/sugarete/recipe/assets/95682937/1d7f848f-63af-432b-a26c-24bb0f4aa8bf" width="250" height="550">
 -----
 Myrecipes app is a flutter app that contains several meal recipes.
 Just think it's a Cookbook on your phone.
 The app also allows users to search for recipes and save them to their favorites.
 The app uses the Edamam API to fetch recipes and display them to the user.
 The user can also search for recipes by ingredients.
 -----
 Instruction to run the app:
 - Clone the repo
 - Open the project in Android Studio/VS Code
 - Install the required packages by running `flutter pub get` in the terminal
 - Run the app on your device/emulator
 -----
 Contributed By:
 - Dang Cong Quan
 - Huynh Quy
-- Hoang Cong THien
+- Hoang Cong Thien